A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

 we have

 although $\alpha\neq x$.
-Hence $\cA$ is not freely generated by a strongly loop-free polygraphic basis.
-This shows that without atomicity of the basis the relation $\preceq_{\mathbb N}$ can be a partial order, while $\leq_{\mathbb N}$ is not.
+Hence $\cA$ is not freely generated by a strongly loop-free polygraphic generating set.
+This shows that without atomicity of the basis the relation $\preceq_{\mathbb N}^\omega$ can be a partial order, while $\leq_{\mathbb N}^\omega$ is not.
 In particular, these two preorder relations may differ in the absence of atomicity. \end{ex}

 A crucial consequence of the notion introduced in \cref{stronglyloopfreepolygraph} is atomicity.